Uokoroafor/hot-take-generator/README.md

 A full-stack application that generates spicy opinions on any topic using AI agents powered by OpenAI and Anthropic models.

 ## About
 This project was inspired by one of my favourite podcasts, [The Arsenal Opinion Podcast](https://www.le-grove.co.uk/s/the-arsenal-opinion-podcast), which kicks off each episode with a "Hottest of Takes" segment.
-Where each presenter has to give a bold and, prefarably, controversial opinion about anything or anyone related Arsenal FC.
+Where each presenter has to give a bold and, preferably, controversial opinion about anything or anyone related to Arsenal FC.
 I wanted to capture that same spirit with AI: a tool that can instantly craft witty, controversial, or thought-provoking takes on any topic.
-Whether it’s something serious, silly, or somewhere in between.
+Whether it's something serious, silly, or somewhere in between.

 ## Features